Ghazal 49, Verse 4

 mauj-e hastii ko kare fai.z-e havaa mauj-e sharaab

-1) this rainy season is that [kind of] season-- it's hardly strange if
+1) this rainy season is that [kind of] season-- such that it's hardly strange if

-2) the generosity/overflowingness of the air/desire would make the wave of life, a wave of wine
+2) the munificence of the breeze would make the wave of existence, a wave of wine

 Notes: